DuckStation Tutorial

 Did you read my directions?

 First of all, make sure you read my directions on preparing ISOs and adding a game directory.
-And don't be impatient and skim through my directions!
+Notes about downloading ISOs is also an important read.
+Don't be impatient and skim through my directions!

 Are you using my BIOS?